Measure Content Performance in 7 Steps

 Finding Your Own Content Performance Metrics

-We didn’t write this post with specific metrics in mind because everyone’s content and business goals are different.
-But we’d love to hear from you on any specific metrics you’re measuring and how they’ve helped you determine whether or not your content was serving its purpose.
-Hit us up on Twitter or fill out our contact form.
+We would love to hear from you on any specific metrics you’re measuring and how they’ve helped you determine whether or not your content is fit for purpose.
+Reach out via our contact form.

 Mightybytes is a Chicago-based digital agency and Certified B Corporation.
 Connect with us on LinkedIn or get in touch via our contact form.